 In many northern minds, perhaps, the idea of a man holding his brother man in

 servitude, and the traffic in human flesh, may seem altogether incompatible with their conceptions of a moral or religious life.

-curse or declare to be evil or anathema or threaten with divine punishment
+curse or declare to be evil or anathema

 From descriptions of such men as Burch and Freeman, and others hereinafter mentioned, they are led to despise and

 Sam knew Burch, and when informed that he was the trader who had sent me on from Washington, it was remarkable how well we agreed upon the subject of his

 teach and impress by frequent repetitions or admonitions